Are you shopping for a new blender but can’t decide between Vitamix and Cleanblend?

-Forbes added Cleanblend to its Best Blender List back in 2018.
+Forbes added Cleanblend to its Best Blender List.
 The reviewers focused on the motor’s power and claimed it is just as strong as Vitamix.

-The Chicago Tribune compared the Cleanblend as having “power equal to a Vitamix” in 2016.
+The Chicago Tribune compared the Cleanblend as having “power equal to a Vitamix”.

 Bottom Line: Should You Buy a Vitamix or Cleanblend Blender?

 Cleanblend is a straightforward, reliable blender.
 It has enough power and features to get the job done, but the best part is its low price.
 It’s significantly less expensive than Vitamix.

 That said, Vitamix is in a league of its own.
 With more settings, programs, and convenient wireless connectivity, its performance, precision, and convenience can’t be beaten.
 Not to mention, Vitamix’s warranty is twice as long.